RevitalizeSA: Corridor Leadership Program

 About

-In partnership with Main Street America (MSA), the City of San Antonio has launched the second year of its RevitalizeSA: Corridor Leadership Program (RevitalizeSA) in January 2025.
+In partnership with Main Street America (MSA), the City of San Antonio will launch the third year of its RevitalizeSA: Corridor Leadership Program (RevitalizeSA) in Winter 2026.

-As part of RevitalizeSA, participant leaders will develop a project proposal, with the opportunity to apply for a grant of up to $10,000 to support their proposed project and identified corridor.
+As part of RevitalizeSA, participant leaders will develop a project proposal, with the opportunity to apply for a Commercial Hub Advancement for Neighborhood Growth Engagement (CHANGE) Grant of up to $5,000 to support their proposed project and identified corridor.

-The program's inaugural year cohort (2024) graduated in November 2024 and developed a number of unique projects for their corridors.
+The program's inaugural year cohort (2024) graduated in November 2024 and the second year cohort (2025) graduated in November 2025.
+Each cohort member developed a number of unique projects for their corridors.
 Learn more about current and past cohorts.

 Develop Your Skills